ruth-turc/Name_Generator/README.md

 # Name Generator

 I have been playing Dungeons and Dragons since middle school, and I have discovered, one of the biggest problems I face is coming up with names on the spot.
-I know this is a problem other Dungeon Masters run into so, I decided to make a simple application that does the hard work for you.
+I know this is a problem other Dungeon Masters run into, so I decided to make a simple application that does the hard work for you.
 No longer shall we fear the deaded question, "What's your name?"

 ![](testExample.gif)
 ### Features: